matthewjz-lyonsk6/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time and resources to each step.
 Having a clear plan will ensure you stay on track and avoid getting lost in the weeds.
  （108个字符）

+# 2023-12-20
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can often lead to more problems and complexity down the line.
+It's important to focus on writing clear, readable code first, and only optimize when profiling has shown that a specific section of code is causing performance issues.